fugue/example-tf-circleci/README.md

     2. If any resources are noncompliant, the build fails
 6. Fugue sets a new baseline to facilitate tracking drift

-In part 2 (coming soon!), we'll demonstrate end-to-end compliance by adding our open source tool [Regula](https://github.com/fugue/regula) to the front of the CI/CD pipeline.
+In [part two](https://github.com/fugue/example-tf-circleci-part-2), we'll demonstrate end-to-end compliance by adding our open source tool [Regula](https://github.com/fugue/regula) to the front of the CI/CD pipeline.
 Regula validates resource configuration pre-deployment and Fugue ensures it stays compliant